The airport’s historic terminal building was restored and rededicated in 2003, the airport’s 75th anniversary.

 King County International Airport/Boeing Field

 King County International Airport—also known as Boeing Field—is one of the busiest primary non-hub airports in the nation.
-Located just five miles south of downtown Seattle, it averages more than 200,000 operations (takeoffs and landings) each year.
-In 2001, it was selected by the National Air Transportation Association as one of the “100 Most Needed Airports” in the United States.
+Just four miles south of downtown Seattle, it averages around 200,000 operations (takeoffs and landings) each year.
+In 2001, it was named by the National Air Transportation Association as one of the “100 Most Needed Airports” in the United States.
 It is financed by airport tenants’ and customers’ fees, and receives no general tax revenues.

 Boeing Field ranks among the most successful public investments in state history.
 The airport’s economic impact is $3.2 billion in terms of local business sales that support 12,618 jobs and create $804 million in labor income in the county.
 The airport’s 150 tenant businesses also directly support 4,900 jobs in the local economy.